 Dear potential clients: I have hand picked these clinicians based on ability to build rapport, educational background and variety of clinical specialties and personalities.
 A clinician is shaped by the developmental stages of their own life as well as personal experiences and we use this shaping as part of the matching process.
 This is a unique field in that life experience does inform the quality of clinical depth, types of clinical work that resonates with the provider and using this enhances our ability to provide top notch care.
 Our varied life experiences is a core strength of our group.
 I am blessed to have these wonderful professional, personable clinicians come along side me in this ministry of healing.
 We are a growing practice, we are not perfect, but we are progressing.
-(For example, we need people of color and cultural diversity on staff.)
 I think "progress, not perfection" is what this life is all about.
 Thank you for considering us as you look for help to make life a little easier for you and your loved ones.
 What I hope transmits as you view this web-site is that we truly care about you, the clinical work that we do, each other, and seeing our profession advance in best practices.
 We are here to be the positive change in the world.
 We start with ourselves and then transmit this change, one person, one family at a time.
 Leigh-Ann

 Leigh-Ann graduated from Bridgewater State College in 2005 with a Masters Degree in Education, specializing in Mental Health Counseling.
 Prior to this, she had received a Bachelor of Science in Physical Education and Health Promotion.
 Leigh-Ann has worked as adjunct professor in counselor education and as a clinical supervisor in community mental health as well as in private practice.
 Leigh-Ann has mentored several Mental Health Counselors that have successfully begun their own private practices in Southeastern Mass.
 Leigh-Ann does all of the interviewing and hiring for Elevate Counseling Services, has written much of the content for this web-site and is available for public speaking at women's events related to motivational speaking or business development.